Tokina AT-X M35 PRO DX AF 35mm f/2.8 Macro Canon mounted on Canon EOS 7D Vs Tokina AT-X M35 PRO DX AF 35mm f/2.8 Macro Nikon mounted on Nikon D7000 :

 - Autofocus, which does not work on some digital Nikon models.

-Further readings for the Tokina AT-X M35 PRO DX AF 35mm f/2.8 Macro for Canon and Nikon
+Further readings for the Tokina AT-X M35 PRO DX AF 35mm f/2.8 Macro for Canon and Nikon review

 To provide photographers with a broader perspective about mobiles, lenses and cameras, here are links to articles, reviews, and analyses of photographic equipment produced by DxOMark, renown websites, magazines or blogs.